We use cookies to improve your experience on our website.

 Appearance: Hair neat and off the face

-Shoes: Black Irish light shoes (soft shoes/pumps); heavy shoes are not introduced at this level
+Shoes: Black Irish light shoes (soft shoes/pumps)

 Uniform: Class dress or black in‑between dress (same as Pre‑Beginners)

-Over 10 years teaching Irish dance in St Aengus Community Centre, Tallaght, Dublin 24
+Over 10 years teaching Irish dance in St Aengus Community Centre, Tallaght (Dublin 24)

-New school open in St Catherines Community Centre, Marrowbone Lane, Dublin 8
+New school open in St Catherine’s Community Centre, Marrowbone Lane (Dublin 8)

 Focus on confidence, friendships, and skill‑building